 - 1 jalapeno, diced (optional)

-- In a medium bowl, add pitted and peeled avocados.
+- In a medium bowl, add avocados.
 Mash using a potato masher or a fork until it's mostly smooth but still has a few chunks.

 - Add all the remaining ingredients and mix together gently with a spoon.